BernhardKonrad/boot-camps/python/testing/cheat-sheet.md

     def some_function(x):
         assert x >= 0
-        # ... continue safe in knowledge that x > 0
+        # ... continue safe in knowledge that x is non-negative.

 Adding an explanatory message to the assertion: